 If you haven’t had difficulty speaking in the past, tooth loss can also increase your risk of developing a speech disorder.

-Overall, dental bridges take about two to three visits to our office to complete.
+Overall, dental bridges take about two to three visits to our dental office to complete.
 Dr. Kalluri will prepare your abutment teeth during the first appointment.
 In order to keep your bite correct and aligned, the bridge needs to be fabricated as precisely as possible.
 Ensuring this process goes well also helps us confirm that your bridge matches opposing teeth.
 To do this, we capture detailed impressions of your prepared teeth.

 In most cases, fixed bridges are bonded to natural teeth adjacent to the empty space left from your extracted teeth.
-Pontics, or false teeth, fill the gap, while the dental crowns cemented onto the neighboring teeth provide necessary support to the bridge.
+Pontics, or false teeth, fill the gap, while the dental crowns cemented onto the neighboring teeth provide the necessary support to the bridge.

 Bridges can be made from a multitude of dental materials, including metal alloys, gold, porcelain, or a combination of the three.
 In some cases, porcelain is bonded directly to gold or alloy.